The GBVS Classical Singing Program

 Italian Songs and Arias

 Our primary focus in repertoire for the first several years of your training will be Italian songs and arias of the 17th and 18th centuries.
-We use the Parisotti editions of Arie Antiche, and also the Vaccai Lessons in Italian Singing.
+We many Arie Antiche (Parisotti as well as John Glenn Paton editions), and also the Vaccai Lessons in Italian Singing.
 This music was composed by important composers of their time, who were also leading vocal researchers and teachers.
 Theses pieces have always been meant to be sung with a very balanced technique and a pureness of tone.
 This Italian repertoire is indispensable in training a singer, and should be the artistic basis for all serious classical vocal training.

 Who This Program Is Intended For